canonical/snapcraft/docs/howto/bases.rst

 How to build a kernel snap
 --------------------------

-The ``build-base`` keyword is used to build kernel snaps for Ubuntu LTS releases.
+The ``build-base`` keyword is used to build kernel snaps for interim and LTS Ubuntu releases.

-To build a kernel snap targeting the Ubuntu 22.04 release, use the following ``snapcraft.yaml`` snippet:
+To build a kernel snap targeting the Ubuntu 24.04 release, use the following ``snapcraft.yaml`` snippet:

 .. code-block:: yaml

    name: pc-kernel
    type: kernel
+   base: core22
-   build-base: core22
+   build-base: ubuntu@24.04

 This snippet will do the following:

-* create a kernel snap for Ubuntu 22.04
+* create a kernel snap for Ubuntu 24.04
-* build the snap inside an Ubuntu 22.04 build environment
+* build the snap inside an Ubuntu 24.04 build environment
 * use the ``core22`` feature set and ``snapcraft.yaml`` schema

 How to build a bare base snap